Give the energy of your attitude a harmonious form to emphasize your intense traits of personality, for your leadership to get a full sense.

 When your attitude gives the clear impression that is the reflection of a deep reality, directed to certain ideals – it will positively reverberate on your relationship with others and the way they perceive you – and only then, we can call it “authentic”.

-Do you give a harmonious form to the energy of your attitude?
+Leadership: Do you give a harmonious "form" to the energy of your attitude?

 This is the meaning of leadership in the act of self-knowledge, which clearly reflects only in your attitude.
 Improving your attitude is like designing a statue in stone; you carve at leisure the peaceful and lasting forms.
 Give the energy of your attitude a concrete, harmonious form, which will emphasize your intense traits of personality that will favor you and your team – and the latter, in turn, will take care of maintaining a high level of influence.